9 Ways to Reduce Remote Workers' Security Hazards

 The World Health Organization has issued a warning to be wary of groups claiming to be the World Health Organization, alleging that "criminals are masquerading themselves as WHO to steal money or sensitive information."

 Safeguard your computer and utilize it wisely: If you are using your own computer, ensure sure you have the most recent security patches for your operating system and the software you are using installed.
+You can get in touch with an IT consultant on websites such as https://longhurstconsulting.com/calgary/ to ensure that any technical issues or potential cybersecurity breaches are addressed ahead of any security compromises.

 Employ a VPN (Virtual Private Network): Many businesses provide VPN services to remote employees.
 A VPN establishes an encrypted communication connection between your computer and a secure network.
 Hackers cannot sniff the wireless network for sensitive data or passwords because the channel is encrypted.
 Even if your organization does not provide a VPN, free VPNs are available (search the Internet for reviews)